 This is a great backup if your recipient is filtering images.

-We’re obviously a big believer that email signatures should be used to run marketing campaigns, in addition to enforcing brands.
+We’re obviously a big believer that email signatures should include marketing campaigns, in addition to enforcing brands.
 However, you should take the same approach you do with any marketing campaign – consider your audience.
 For example:

 See, it’s not just about product leads and sales – every group in the company can leverage signatures to create more qualified engagement with their respective audiences.

-Operationally, many of our customers also specify an “internal-only” signature, which pares down the contact info of signatures, to minimize the clutter of multi-response threads.
+Operationally, many of our customers also specify an “internal-only” signature, which pares down the contact info of signatures to minimize multi-response threads’ clutter.

-A unique example is also law firms – one of our law firm customers provides an internal-only signature which contains legal staff’s internal 5 digit extension, as well as their billing code, which comes in handy when collaborating with other attorneys via email.
+A unique example is also law firms – one of our law firm customers provides an internal-only signature that contains legal staff’s internal 5 digit extension and their billing code, which comes in handy when collaborating with other attorneys via email.

-If you do considerable amounts of business in other countries and languages, it makes sense to support those with localized signatures.
+If you do considerable business in other countries and languages, it makes sense to support those with localized signatures.

 It sounds somewhat draconian, but the benefits far outweigh the drawbacks.
 Plus, I have kids to feed – so, come on.

-This keeps your visited links from changing color, which could appear to be a design oversight on your part.
+This keeps your visited links from changing colour, which could appear to be a design oversight on your part.

-Don’t scale a logo which is 500KB to a width of 4%.
+Don’t scale a logo that is 500KB to a width of 4%.
 Scale the logo to match a 100% signature size.
-Otherwise, email readers might scale it for you and that could create a nightmare signature appearance.
+Otherwise, email readers might scale it for you, and that could create a nightmare signature appearance.

-Create a separate signature for reply and forwarded emails, with pared down information.
+Create a separate signature for the reply and forwarded emails, with pared-down information.
 Your recipients will thank you.